pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

               type: "video"
             - chapter: "Bit Masking, Setting and Clearing Bits"
               type: "video"
+        - section: "Data Structures (in C)"
+          id: "dsa"
+          description: "A short course on understanding, implementing and using data structures in C."
+          open: "open"
+          chapters:
+            - chapter: "Lectures are being recorded and be released over the weekend."
+              type: ""
         - section: "ARM Cortex-M 101 - Introduction"
           id: "m-101"
           description: "An introductory course on the ARM Cortex-M CPUs.
 How to go about learning them."